clarkglenn/swedish-guitar-strings-website/README.md

 # Swedish Guitar Strings Website

-A modern, responsive website for Swedish Guitar Strings - premium quality guitar strings made in Sweden.
+A modern, responsive website for Swedish Guitar Strings - premium quality guitar strings curated by a Swedish company.

 ## 🎸 About

-Swedish Guitar Strings represents the finest in Swedish engineering and craftsmanship.
-Our premium guitar strings are trusted by professional musicians worldwide for their superior tone, durability, and reliability.
+Swedish Guitar Strings represents a Swedish company committed to quality excellence.
+Our premium guitar strings are carefully curated and trusted by professional musicians worldwide for their superior tone, durability, and reliability.

 ## 🌟 Features